 Lots and lots of paper.
 I use paper for sketching, card making, design and general crafting.
 And so, I need a lot different kinds of paper.
 I currently have thousands of sheets of paper on hand, including card stock, multipurpose paper, patterned paper and handmade paper in various weights, colors and sizes.

 I’m pretty particular about my writing instruments.
 As far as pencils go, I prefer number two pencils made by Ticonderoga.
 And I’m in love with the black Sakura Micron Pens.
-I also love my Sharpies…in all sizes, colors and styles.
+I also love my Sharpies…and I have hundreds of them…in all sizes, colors and styles.

 As a self-taught designer, I have never taken the time to learn too many extensive software programs.
 But, I couldn’t live without Photoshop!
 It’s my favorite software and I also use Corel Draw and Photo Paint, from time to time, to “digitize” my sketches.

 Maybe not necessarily a design tool, but with the amount of paper I have to cut, I would die without my full size paper cutter!
 Or at the very least, my fingers would fall off from all the paper cutting I need to do.
 It saves me a ton of time in cutting cards, plus it helps reduce the paper clutter too, because I can cut the exact card sizes I need thanks to the handy dandy ruler on it!